primatephor/mash/docs/implementations/email/GetIMAPEmail.md

    </Verify>
 ```

-Here the first email for the recipient 'developer@somewhere.com' is retrieved from the default 'INBOX'.
-Validation looks to ensure that there are 10 total emails in the INBOX, and the message retrieved has a subject 'Some job' and contains the text 'dev email data' and 'Store 300 invoice'.
+Here the first email for the recipient `developer@somewhere.com` is retrieved from the default `INBOX`.
+Validation looks to ensure that there are 10 total emails in the INBOX, and the message retrieved has a subject
+`Some job` and contains the text `dev email data` and `Store 300 invoice`.